leflonen/weatherapp/README.md

 ## Troubleshooting

-If there are errors when building the images with the npm commands, modify the dockerfile command `RUN npm install`to  `npm install --save-dev` in the backend directory.
+If there are errors when building the images with the npm commands, modify the dockerfile command `RUN npm install`to  `RUN npm install --save-dev` in the backend directory.
 If this fails, run `npm install` in both the frontend and backend directories.